-This edition of the Handbook For Judges is special because it truly was a collaborative effort.
-It was a pleasure to work with everyone: the Handbook Team, the AIS Board of Directors, the section groups and societies, individual members and especially those people who offered editorial advice.
-Yes, this revision was a major undertaking, but the cooperation and assistance that I received certainly made the process glide along smoothly.
+This edition of the Handbook For Judges contains all the changes made since edition 8.0 was published in July 2021.
+Once again, I want to thank everyone who has submitted recommendations for the Handbook.
+These suggestions and contributions confirm that the Handbook is a fluid document.
+It has continued to be a pleasure to work with everyone: the Handbook Revision Team, the AIS Board of Directors, the section groups and societies, individual members, and especially those people who offered editorial advice.

 Thank you to everyone!
-Claire Schneider, July 14, 2021
+Claire Schneider, March 26, 2025